Rochelle in the SF Chronicle

 The San Francisco Chronicle’s Friday wine section has an article, Social Swirl: Surging in popularity, wine clubs let you learn while you drink, with some choice quotations from Rochelle and from our friend David, about the wine tasting group Rochelle started more than four years ago.

-Corporate drone
+Corporate Drone

 I was surprised to discover this evening that Rochelle’s very creative movie (given the constraints of our 1999 digital camera’s 10-second video limit) is not the top result for corporate drone on Google.

-Keeping Up With The Jones Poverty Party
+Keeping Up with the Jones Poverty Party

 As usual, Rochelle’s invitation to a recent party is funny and worth preserving.
 In addition to Rochelle’s birthday, this was the “coming out” party for our new kitchen (even though it wasn’t quite finished).
 We do regret that we didn’t get to the grilled cheese sandwiches on the griddle, but at least we did make quesadillas.